Rajakumardev/rajakumar.me/src/posts/Why-you-should-checkout-this-lightning-fast-stack-nextjs-firebase.md

   - `React`
 - Back end
-  - `Express + MongoDB / MySQL` (based on the project) These are all pretty solid technology there is nothing wrong with them. but...
-Let's see.
+  - `Express + MongoDB / MySQL` (based on the project) These are all pretty solid technology but there are more optimal options, Let's see 👀.

 ## React